gscrow/dressipi-com/solutions/data-insight.markdown

       copy: Tell me more
       url: "/resources/guides/"
   - title: Smarter Overstock Strategy
-    subtitle: Optimise when, how and who you discount to.
+    subtitle: Optimise when, how and who you discount to
     body: |-
       Dressipi's proprietary garment enrichment data created by real stylists is a world first.
 Each garment receives up to 35 data points which are checked and validated by an in-house stylist team.